 - Endow a garden that has a special meaning to you, or to honor a loved one.

-- Become a member of WPC and support our work throughout the region.
+- Become a member of WPC and support our work across the region.

 - Use your bike to explore community flower gardens in Pittsburgh.